Wei Zhaodu: During Emperor Zhaozong's reign

-In 893, after the imperial government had been defeated in an attempt to defeat Li Maozhen (who had been made the military governor of Fengxiang Circuit (鳳翔, headquartered in modern Baoji) but then was no longer following imperial orders and finding ways to intimidate the imperial government) and Li Maozhen's ally Wang Xingyu the military governor of Jingnan Circuit (靜難, headquartered in modern Xianyang, Shaanxi), Emperor Zhaozong was forced to order the chancellor Du Rangneng, who had overseen the operations, to commit suicide.
+In 893, after the imperial government had been defeated in an attempt to defeat Li Maozhen (who had been made the military governor of Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi) but then was no longer following imperial orders and finding ways to intimidate the imperial government) and Li Maozhen's ally Wang Xingyu the military governor of Jingnan Circuit (靜難, headquartered in modern Xianyang, Shaanxi), Emperor Zhaozong was forced to order the chancellor Du Rangneng, who had overseen the operations, to commit suicide.
 He then recalled Wei to the imperial government to serve as Situ (司徒, one of the Three Excellencies), Menxia Shilang (門下侍郎, the deputy head of the examination bureau), and chancellor again, with the designation Tong Zhongshu Menxia Pingzhangshi.
 Later that year, when Wang Xingyu demanded to be given the title Shangshu Ling (尚書令), Wei secretly opposed, pointing out that it was a title that no one had held since the great early Tang emperor Emperor Taizong did so during the reign of his father Emperor Gaozu — and that not even the great general Guo Ziyi had dared to accept the title.
 At Wei's suggestion, Emperor Zhaozong bestowed the title of Shangfu (尚父, "imperial father"), which Guo did hold late in his career, on Wang, as well as bestowing an iron certificate (鐵券), which was supposed to guarantee that he would never be put to death, to try to placate him.

 However, Wang was not placated, particularly because Wei's chancellor colleague Cui Zhaowei was secretly associating with Li Maozhen and Wang, and informing, through his cousin Cui Ting (崔鋌), who was Wang's deputy military governor, that it was Wei who opposed his commission as Shangshu Ling.
 In spring 895, Wang and Li Maozhen thus submitted petitions accusing Wei of being incompetent and accusing another chancellor that Cui also resented, Li Xi, of being wicked.
 Emperor Zhaozong was forced to remove Li Xi, but not even that placated Wang and Li Maozhen.
 In fear, Wei requested retirement, and was allowed to retire as Taifu (太傅, the emperor's teacher).
 Nevertheless, in summer 895, Li Maozhen and Wang, along with their colleague Han Jian, marched on Chang'an and demanded Wei's and Li Xi's deaths.
 Emperor Zhaozong, even under duress, initially would not approve, but Wang nevertheless seized Wei and Li Xi and executed them.
 After Li Keyong defeated Wang later in the year, and Wang was killed in flight, Emperor Zhaozong ordered Wei's titles restored, that he be properly buried, and that he be given posthumous honors.